protocollabs/maparo-std/doc/control-protocol.md

 #### Measurement Start Reply

-A server MUST answer to a Measurement-start request with a Measurement start reply *after* all systems are started and ready to serve the client.
+A server MUST answer to a measurement-start request with a measurement start reply *after* all systems are started and ready to serve the client.
 A server MUST NOT start the subsystems afterwards.